liang767339/storify/CONTRIBUTING.md

 # Welcome 👋

-Thanks a lot for considering contributing to ossify.
-We believe people like you would make ossify a great tool for unified object storage management.
+Thanks a lot for considering contributing to storify.
+We believe people like you would make storify a great tool for unified object storage management.
 We intend to build a community where individuals can have open talks, show respect for one another, and speak with true ❤️.
 Meanwhile, we are to keep transparency and make your effort count here.

-You can find our contributors at [contributors](https://github.com/QuakeWang/ossify/graphs/contributors).
-When you dedicate to ossify for a few months and keep bringing high-quality contributions (code, docs, advocate, etc.), you will be a candidate of a committer.
+You can find our contributors at [contributors](https://github.com/QuakeWang/storify/graphs/contributors).
+When you dedicate to storify for a few months and keep bringing high-quality contributions (code, docs, advocate, etc.), you will be a candidate of a committer.

 Please read the guidelines, and they can help you get started.
 Communicate respectfully with the developers maintaining and developing the project.
 In return, they should reciprocate that respect by addressing your issue, reviewing changes, as well as helping finalize and merge your pull requests.

-Follow our [README](https://github.com/QuakeWang/ossify#readme) to get the whole picture of the project.
+Follow our [README](https://github.com/QuakeWang/storify#readme) to get the whole picture of the project.

 ## Your First Contribution